Find animations showing seismograph operation, tsunami, P and S Waves, earthquake focus versus epicenter, and actual footage of an earthquake.

 Southern California ShakeOut (more info) These compelling earthquake simulations show ground movement and wave propagation as an earthquake rupture propagates along the San Andreas Fault.
 These simulations are from the Great Southern California ShakeOut earthquake drill conducted in 2008.
 The animations capture the shaking at length scales larger than about 300 ft (100 m) and provide detailed animations of the shaking for this scenario earthquake.
 Several different views are available.
 The files are QuickTime and are available in three different resolutions.

-Seven Days (more info) A movie from the Southern California Earthquake Center showing two approximately magnitude 5 earthquakes that occurred within seven days in Southern California.
+Seven Days ( This site may be offline. ) A movie from the Southern California Earthquake Center showing two approximately magnitude 5 earthquakes that occurred within seven days in Southern California.
 The second earthquake is on or near the San Andreas fault and led to concern of a much larger earthquake (that did not happen).

 Focus of an Earthquake (more info) This simple Flash animation by McGraw-Hill shows the relationship between earthquake focus and earthquake epicenter which is found directly above the focus.
 Also displayed in the animation are the fault plane, fault scarp, and fault trace.